mikolofton/mouse-movement-prediction/README.md

 __To Do__

 1. setup.js - Nodejs automation script to automatically populate local databases with valid data
-2. auth.js - Authentication logic for verifying a user's identity.
-3. test.js - automate multiple instances for testing the authentication
+3. test.js - automate multiple instances for testing the prediction
 4. server.js - setting up routing and endpoints for the API
 5. README.md - write instructions on how to install and use this project